 There were no persons holding more than 5.0% of a class of shares of the Company under a voting trust or similar agreement as of the date of this Prospectus.

 Change in Control

-As of the date of this Prospectus, there are no arrangements that may result in a change in control of the Company.
+As of the date of this Prospectus, there are no arrangements that may result in a change in control of the Company and its subsidiary, JDVC.